Data breach: Human causes

-Human causes of breach are often based on trust of another actor that turns out to be malicious.
+Human causes of breaches often involve misplaced trust in a malicious actor.
 Social engineering attacks rely on tricking an insider into doing something that compromises the system's security, such as revealing a password or clicking a link to download malware.
 Data breaches may also be deliberately caused by insiders.
 One type of social engineering, phishing, obtains a user's credentials by sending them a malicious message impersonating a legitimate entity, such as a bank, and getting the user to enter their credentials onto a malicious website controlled by the cybercriminal.
-Two-factor authentication can prevent the malicious actor from using the credentials.
+Two-factor authentication can prevent malicious actors from using stolen credentials.
 Training employees to recognize social engineering is another common strategy.

 Another source of breaches is accidental disclosure of information, for example publishing information that should be kept private.
 With the increase in remote work and bring your own device policies, large amounts of corporate data is stored on personal devices of employees.
 Via carelessness or disregard of company security policies, these devices can be lost or stolen.
 Technical solutions can prevent many causes of human error, such as encrypting all sensitive data, preventing employees from using insecure passwords, installing antivirus software to prevent malware, and implementing a robust patching system to ensure that all devices are kept up to date.